Yerevan is a fascinating capital city. It’s full of ancient history, delicious food and is an eclectic mix of modern culture and old traditions.

 Don’t miss exploring the various trails leading from the church, the lake’s many beaches or the market.

-Instead of joining an expensive day tour, you can save a lot of money by using the local Marshrutkas to get around Armenia.
+Instead of joining one of the expensive Yerevan day tours, you can save a lot of money by using the local Marshrutkas to get around Armenia.

 - Head to the Northern Bus Station.

 - Buses leave every day from 9:00 to 18:00.